cryptag/leapchat/README.md

 ``` $ npm run dev ```

-Webpack is used to build the frontend and it will automatically rebuild it when you make changes to something in the `./src` directory.
+With the `dev` command, webpack is used to build the frontend and it will automatically rebuild it when you make changes to something in the `./src` directory.

 Then, in another terminal, to set up the database and run PostgREST,
 which our Go code uses for persistence, run: